 3. Charlton Heston misspelled his own name.

-In front of The Great Movie Ride in Hollywood Studios, many celebrities including Alan Alda, Jim Henson, George Lucas, and R2-D2 have placed their names and handprints in the concrete.
+In the courtyard in front of the Chinese Theater in Hollywood Studios, many celebrities including Alan Alda, Jim Henson, George Lucas, and R2-D2 have placed their names and handprints in the concrete.
 Charlton Heston, star of The Ten Commandments, Ben Hur, and Planet of the Apes, seems to have omitted the “l” in his first name making his signature say Charton Heston.

-2. Disneyland and Disney World Splash Mountain look differently.
+2. Disneyland and Disney World Splash Mountain look different.

 Splash Mountain is one of the most popular rides in the Disney Theme Parks, so it’s no surprise that both Disney World and Disneyland have the attraction.
 But did you know that the two mountains are not identical?
 Splash Mountain in Disneyland has more natural colors like green grass and brown dirt.
 Splash Mountain in Disney World appears a little more orange so that it blends in with Big Thunder Mountain Railroad, which is right next door.
 Since guests would only notice this difference if they visit both parks and if they look very closely, Imagineers decided it was better to blend than contrast in Walt Disney World.